 - Glendale Community College in Glendale, California

-Use this advice to guide you into finding the best fit college for you, and you can search for them using our College Search tool.
+Use this advice to guide you in finding the best-fit college for you—you can search for them using our College Search tool.